neurogears/CSIC-UMH-Workshop-2017/_worksheets/closed-loop.md

 * Select the `ConnectedComponent` > `Centroid` field of the largest binary region using the context menu.
 * Insert a `Subtract` transform and configure the `Value` property to be some target coordinate in the image.

 The result of the `Subtract` operator will be a vector pointing from the target to the centroid of the largest object.
-The distance of the centroid to the target is the length of that vector.
-There is currently no built-in node in Bonsai to perform this specific calculation, but you can make our own using the `Scripting` package.
+The distance of the centroid to the target would be the length of that vector.
+There is currently no built-in node in Bonsai to extract this specific quantity, but you can make our own using the `Scripting` package.

 * Insert an `ExpressionTransform` operator.
-This node allows us to write small mathematical and logical expressions to transform input values.
+This node allows you to write small mathematical and logical expressions to transform input values.
 * Change the `Expression` property to `Math.Sqrt(X*X + Y*Y)`.

 **Note:** Inside the `Expression` property you can access any field of the input by name.
 In this case `X` and `Y` represent the corresponding fields of the `Point2f` data type.
 You can check which fields are available by right-clicking the previous node.
 You can use all the normal arithmetical and logical operators as well as the mathematical functions available in the [`Math`](https://msdn.microsoft.com/en-us/library/system.math(v=vs.110).aspx) type.
 The default expression `it` means "input" and represents the input value itself.